fbpx Skip to main content

 Miso

-Miso is often indissociable from soy sauce as it is also a fermented soybean paste.
-It is a strong protein ingredient, more or less salty, and is also the fundamental seasoning which is used in many dishes of Japanese cuisine: miso soup, ramen, udon ….
-The duration of fermentation varies the intensity of the taste.
+Miso is often indissociable from soy sauce, as it is also a fermented soybean paste.
+It is a strong protein ingredient, more or less salty, and is also the fundamental seasoning used in many dishes of Japanese cuisine: miso soup, ramen, udon, and more.
+The fermentation time varies the intensity of the taste.

 To make soy sauce, there are four steps:

 Soybeans are initially steamed, sometimes grilled and wheat is added, crushed, then salt and malt seeds are added.
 The malt mixture is called the kouji.
-It is placed in vats where it will ferment for 1.5 to 3 years.
+It is placed in vats and fermented for 1 and a half to 3 years.
 The craftsmen monitor and control the temperature for the entire fermentation process.
 Later, the mixture turns into a paste called moromi.
 Then, this dough is pressed to produce the soy sauce.

 Ramune

-Ramune is a phonetic deformation of the English “Lemonade.”
+Ramune is a phonetic deformation of the English “lemonade”.
 It is therefore a non-alcoholic soft drink sold in Japan.
 You might recognize the iconic design of the bottles: They are made of glass and are sealed by a ball of the same material.
-This ball blocks the opening of the bottle thanks to the pressure exerted by carbonated water.
+This ball blocks the bottle’s opening thanks to the pressure exerted by carbonated water.
 To open it, just remove the cap above the bottle and push the ball inside.
-As for flavors, they serve every flavor imaginable: lemon, peach, strawberry ….
-Ramune is a typical drink for Japanese festivals (matsuri), perfect to refresh in the middle of summer!
+As for flavors, they serve every flavor imaginable: lemon, peach, strawberry… Ramune is a typical drink for Japanese festivals (matsuri), perfect to refresh in the middle of summer!

-The factory Motono-Hakimono produces traditional Japanese shoes called Geta.
+Motono-Hakimono factory produces traditional Japanese shoes called geta.
 The production in the region began around 1830.
 Along with Shizuoka and Hiroshima, Hita is one of the three largest regions where the traditional method of making these shoes has been maintained.
-The geta always have a wooden sole, called “dai.”
-The “hanao” is the lanyard that allows us to carry the geta.
+The geta always has a wooden sole, called dai.
+The hanao is the lanyard that allows us to carry the geta.
 They are generally cotton and the patterns may vary.
 Shoes may or may not have “ha” teeth that vary in number and height.
-If you buy a pair, know that it will be necessary to wear them in the Japanese style, with your heel protrudes slightly over the back edge.
+If you buy a pair, know that it will be necessary to wear them in the Japanese style, with your heel protruding slightly over the back edge.

 Hita is one of the three largest regions where the traditional method of making Geta has been maintained.

-I was able to visit the Geta factory.
+I was able to visit the geta factory.
 There you can learn the whole process of making geta.
-They start by cutting a piece of wood and planing it to fit the shape of the foot.
+They start by cutting a piece of wood and planning it to fit the foot’s shape.

-Then a machine comes to cut the area around the piece of wood to define the shape of the shoe.
+Then a machine cut the area around the piece of wood to define the shoe’s shape.
 Right after this stage, they pierce the shoe where the hanao will go.

-They will not organize a factory tour for tourists, however everyone can visit this small factory to see how Hita geta are made.
-The factory doesn’t have regular opening dates/hours, so whenever you want to visit the factory, please contact them by email (only in Japanese ) or ask us for help !
+They don’t organize a factory tour for tourists, however, everyone can visit this small factory to see how Hita geta are made.
+The factory doesn’t have regular opening dates/hours, so whenever you want to visit the factory, contact them by email (only in Japanese) or ask us for help.

 Estelle